neiropacks/xterm-mouse/README.md

 *   `press`: A mouse button is pressed.
 *   `release`: A mouse button is released.
+*   `click`: A mouse button is pressed and released within a small area.
 *   `wheel`: The mouse wheel is scrolled.
 *   `move`: The mouse is moved.
 *   `drag`: The mouse is moved while a button is pressed.